 How current cross-play game networks are set up

-Most studios will typically use peer-to-peer (P2P networking) in order to save on cost.
+Most studios typically use peer-to-peer (P2P networking) to save on cost.
 This prevents them from paying authoritative servers or relays.
-The problem is that the new Xbox does not allow P2P for voice, and cross-play does not support P2P either (since you can’t have a PlayStation talks directly to an Xbox).
+The problem is that the new Xbox does not allow P2P for voice, and cross-play does not support P2P either (since you can’t have PlayStation talks directly to an Xbox).

 This forces studios to implement two mechanisms: non-cross-play games will go P2P and cross-play games will require relays/servers.
-Studios will typically make a decision to deploy those servers/relays in P2P in a handful of centralized locations.
-This obviously causes latency since the traffic needs to travel a fairly long distance between players.
+Studios will typically decide to deploy those servers/relays in P2P in a handful of centralized locations.
+This causes latency since the traffic needs to travel a reasonably long distance between players.

 How Edgegap bridges the gap and drastically reduces cross-play lag